 He has been depicted in ancient art, literature, tattoos, and movies for many years.
 His long black cloak and razor-sharp scythe are enough to put fear into anyone that captures a glimpse of him.
-He makes a unique and a fierce-looking tattoo that will catch anyone's eye.
-When properly done, the grim reaper tattoo is absolutely stunning.
+He makes a unique and fierce-looking tattoo that will catch anyone's eye.
+When properly done, the Grim Reaper tattoo is absolutely stunning.

 Legend says that the Grim Reaper appears when someone is just moments from death.
 It is believed that the he uses his sharp scythe to separate the human soul from the body.
 He then accompanies the soul to its final resting place, which is either Heaven or Hell.

 How to Portray the Grim Reaper in a Tattoo

 The Grim Reaper tattoo is an old school tattoo design that has been around for a number of years.
 There are a variety of different ways that the Grim Reaper can be portrayed as a tattoo:

 - Most portray the Reaper in a long black robe with his famous long scythe.
 He can be shown holding his scythe in a variety of ways, such as in front of his body or over his shoulder.

 - Instead of a scythe, he can also be shown with a powerful sword or, if you want a more contemporary look, maybe even a gun or two.

 - Due to the length of the robe, only certain parts of the Reaper are usually shown.